view-gallery-outline View as gallery

 Throughout thirty years of interviews, Pearl Jam’s lead singer Eddie Vedder has remained committed to music as a tool for personal salvation.
 Regardless of what you need saving from, music can do it.
 For tens of millions of people around the world, few bands could match Pearl Jam's ability to emotionally connect with listeners, and even fewer have their reputation as a live act.
 Playing live matters a great deal to the band who have released 15 live albums and a collection of 72 “official bootlegs”.
 Live is where a band who have resolutely fought to remain unaffected by fame can be themselves.
 It's where the connection is made, and tonight that connection is titanic.

 As the cheering fades, Vedder, smile on his face, takes to the microphone.
 “If you could see what we see now,” he says.
 “We’re feeling pretty fond of you right now.
-It’s been a long hot day, so we want to pace ourselves and check if everyone is doing OK.
-It’s a lot better than lightning but it’s really fucking hot," he says, referring to the band's previous Gold Coast show that took place amid torrential storms.
-"I’m wearing shorts not to be nostalgic, but because it’s really fucking hot.”
-Vedder, looking as many of his fans did in the early nineties, is wearing knee length black shorts and a blue short-sleeve shirt over black t-shirt.
-With the energy dialled back Vedder leads the band into Elderly Woman Behind the Counter in a Small Town which sees an almost ecclesiastical raising of hands and voices in the sold-out stadium: "Hearts and thoughts they fade, fade away."
+It’s been a long, hot day, so we want to pace ourselves and check if everyone is doing OK.
+It’s a lot better than lightning, but it’s really fucking hot," he says, referring to the band's previous Gold Coast show that took place amid torrential storms.

 Don't miss a beat with our FREE daily newsletter

-After the band return to the stage for Inside Job and Do the Evolution, Vedder takes a moment to notice the younger members of the audience.
-The camera finds some kids on the shoulders of their parents and the audience cheers.
+After the band returns to the stage for Inside Job and Do the Evolution, Vedder takes a moment to notice the younger members of the audience.
+The camera finds some kids on the shoulders of their parents, and the audience cheers.
 "Is there a girl here called Evie," Vedder asks.
 Miraculously, the camera finds her.
 "Like a needle in a haystack, there she is!" he says as the girl is hoisted into the air, smiling and laughing.
-"Evie's mom told me this was her first ever concert and that her dad was taking here.
+"Evie's mom told me this was her first ever concert and that her dad was taking her.
 Evie, you have a great dad.
 So, this next song is about an abusive relationship," Vedder begins before catching himself.
 "Uhhh, this chorus at least, we can dedicate to Evie's dad, you can't find a better man."

-With those words, the stadium is on its feet, phones again aloft, bathing the stadium in a sea of white.
-Even if the song has been played to death on commercial radio over the last 20 years, it still contains a power matched by few others.
-After the trench run of State of Love and Trust the opening riff of Alive erupts and the stadium's house lights burst on and reveals what might be the whitest crowd since Kanye West opened for U2 here in 2006.
-The band's renown cover of Neil Young's Rocking in the Free World begins and it's clear we're at the tail end of the show now.
+The band's renowned cover of Neil Young's Rocking in the Free World begins, and it's clear we're at the tail end of the show now.
 Guitarist Josh Klinghoffer, taking a completely understandable break from Jane’s Addiction, joins them.
-Kids are brought up on stage, Vedder throws tambourines out to the crowd and the house lights illuminate the Oaks Day energy going on in the GA section.
-This is often where Pearl Jam shows end, but tonight we get the addition of Yellow Ledbetter, an outtake from the band's first album.
+Kids are brought up on stage, Vedder throws tambourines out to the crowd, and the house lights illuminate the Oaks Day energy going on in the GA section.
+This is often where Pearl Jam shows end, but tonight, we get the addition of Yellow Ledbetter, an outtake from the band's first album.

 Over the course of tonight’s set, Vedder sings about a lost father, lost love, doubt, deep and lingering regret.
 He sings about other people’s trauma, obviously, directly, rarely leaning on metaphor or leaving a song open for the listener to piece together its meaning.
 Vedder has said that he was able to write and sing so directly on Pearl Jam’s first album, Ten, because, as he told journalist Clint Brownlee, “I was protected by the assumption that no one else would ever hear that shit.”